About Prairie Flora

 At Prairie Flora, we specialize in growing native Manitoba wildflowers and grasses for homeowners, landscapers, and market gardeners.
 We also grow a large selection of heirloom vegetable, flower, and herb plants.

+By growing native plants you build a landscape that provides nutritious food and habitat for wildlife, helps conserve water, build soil, and is adapted to the climate and soils of Manitoba.
+You will know that your landscape is helping the planet.
 Our Vision is to build a plant nursery that will help both Nature and our community thrive.
-We aspire to learn from Nature and mimic her natural processes so we can grow our plants in a way that works with Nature rather than against her.
-And we love helping our customers do the same.
+We aspire to learn from Nature so we can grow our plants in a way that works with her rather than against her and we love helping our customers do the same.

 We are focused on creating a product that is sustainable.
 We currently grow all our plants in soil with 100% OMRI certified ingredients.
 All our native plants are grown using seeds which originate from local prairie remnants, and we use all-natural pest management.

-Our little impacts for 2024
+Our little impacts for 2026

-When you keep hearing news of a changing climate, it is tough to feel like you are doing enough to help life on this planet, but we believe that every little action counts and it's important to be optimistic.
-Our new greenhouse table is still under construction.
-It's designed for more efficient use of energy and the plants loved its root zone heating this year.
-When construction is finished, it will also capture all water runoff for re-use.
-Our own homemade compost from food scraps and dry plant debris is being added to some of our soil mix with positive results.
+It is tough to feel like you are doing enough to help life on this planet, but we believe that every little action counts and it's important to be optimistic.
+Last year, we finished reconstruction of our new greenhouse table.
+It's designed for more efficient use of energy, and the plants love its root zone heating.
+Also, it will now capture all water runoff for re-use.
+This is also first year that our annual potted plants will come to you in compostable pots.
+These peat-free pots are certified organic and made from 100% North American recycled paper.
+We continue to experiment with our own homemade compost from food scraps and dry plant debris.
+To help our community, every year we donate plants and a percentage of our sales to a selection of local garden clubs and other non-profit organizations.

 Going forward